jengle-dev/Note-Taker-Application/README.md

 ## Contributing
 I am open to collaboration for contributing to updates to this page.
 Please email me at j.engle.dev@gmail.com. </br>
 There are no additional contributors at the time of the last commit to this project.

+I'd like to thank David Love for helping me understand the GET POST and DELETE methods better.

 ## License
 There is no license for this project.